-Of course, slower miles take up more time.
+Of course, slower miles take up more time, and you need to factor that into how long it will take you to train for a marathon.
 Snell plans for this by lengthening her marathon training blocks to 20 weeks to give herself the wiggle room to only train four days a week.
 She'll also sometimes break up long runs—if she doesn't have the time to finish 18 miles all at once, for instance, she might do two nine-mile runs in a day.

 If you don't have the means to hire your own coach who will work with you on a training plan geared to your needs, Snell recommends checking out the Slow AF Run Club, which offers a training platform for slow runners.
 It was founded by her podcast partner and one of Well+Good's 2023 Changemakers, Martinus Evans, who recently published a book called Slow AF Run Club: The Ultimate Guide for Anyone Who Wants to Run.

 While any marathoner needs serious grit to make it to the finish line, there are extra challenges when you're out on the course for so many hours—especially once the crowds start thinning and infrastructure like signage and water stations are being taken down.